gclaassen/ExtensionScraper/README.md

 _V1.0.0_

+## Scraper Scripts

-Scraper Scripts written in Python
+- Written in Python

-- These scrapers will allow the user to search in set source directories (all folders and subfolders in the source directory) for files with a set extension (and EXIF info).
+- These scrapers will allow the user to search in set source directories (all folders and subfolders in the source directory) for files with a set extension (and/or EXIF info).

 - The files matching the extension will either be moved or copied to a destination directory

 - The files will be renamed in the date and time of the ext

-pyPhotoscraper:
+### pyPhotographScraper.py:

+- Check exif data if a jpg otherwise ignore if stated in argument

-- the images will be stored in a directory structure starting with make and then model:
+- The images will be stored in a directory structure starting with make and then model:
   - /make/
     - /model/
       - 2012_02_03_14_00.jpg